Value for money statement

 The University’s Vision is to “transform lives by delivering an outstanding educational experience, creating prosperity and opportunity in the communities we serve.”
 We believe that this vision creates value for students in the following ways:

-• Our innovative teaching and strong industry links;
+• Adding value through our innovative teaching and industry links;

-• Through work experience opportunities, placements and creating employability;
+• Adding value through work experience opportunities and creating employability;

-• The learning environment and external engagement; and
+• Value for money from the learning environment and external engagement;

-• Travel opportunities add value to the overall student experience.
+• Travel opportunities add value to the student experience;

 University finances